-The group proposes that IIASA should conduct a study of lake and river ecology using well documented case studies for intercomparison of different types of eutrophication models.
+The group proposes that IIASA should conduct a study of lake and river ecology using well documented case studies for comparison of different types of eutrophication models.
 These case studies need therefore to establish comprehensive data bases at IIASA for testing the models.

-The data base must be broad enough to ensure adequate verification as well as validation of the models for each case study and should, if possible, contain a major perturbation of the system, such as a major effluent discharge, so that the predictive capability of the models can be assessed.
+The data base must be broad enough to ensure adequate verification and validation of the models for each case study and should, if possible, contain a major perturbation of the system --e.g. a major effluent discharge--so that the predictive capability of the models can be assessed.